-Marcus spoke to Blackstock Consulting founder Andrew Teacher about the future of lending, re-pricing in the commercial real estate market, and the continued importance of the life sciences and student housing sectors.
+The industry titan discusses the future of lending, re-pricing in the commercial real estate market, and the continued importance of the life sciences and student housing sectors on Blackstock Consulting's real estate podcast.

 One of the biggest questions investors now ask is how secure income from real estate can be – given the spate of retail failures and the weight of office occupiers calling time on central business districts.